 Hootsuite allows you to manage multiple social media accounts (Twitter, Facebook, Instagram, LinkedIn) from a single platform.
 You can schedule and automate posts, respond to comments, and filter conversations by keywords or hashtags.
 This will reveal which keywords your followers us when discussing your business.
 Key performance metrics, like engagement, likes, and response time, are accessible as well.
 Hootsuite has a free plan, but it’s very limiting in terms of the number of accounts and posts per month.
 You can try out its next cheapest plan for free for 30 days.

-If photos and videos are a big part of your social media strategy, InstaSize can help your visual content stand out in terms of quality and structure.
+If photos and videos are a big part of your social media strategy, InstaSize can help your visual content stand out in quality and structure.
 This app provides original filters and editing tools for creating stunning content for platforms like Instagram, YouTube, and more.
 Though InstaSize’s standard plan is free, its paid plan is extremely affordable and offers many more features.
 You’ll receive ongoing tips and tutorials from social influencers and experts.

 Free Tools for Startups: File Storage